- High-resistance connection arcing at the contacts

 Symptoms

-- Charging contacts on robot or dock look burnt or melted
+- Charging contacts discolored or melted

-- A burning smell near the dock or robot
+- Burnt smell near the dock

 Recognize these?
 Here's what usually causes it.